 Both accidents and repeated job duties can cause work-related injuries.
 A construction worker injured in a fall is an example of the former, while an industrial worker injured by constant exposure to dangerous chemicals represents the latter.
-As such, even the workplace can be extremely dangerous for workers.
-In order to help safeguard environments that people work in, the government created a program called Workers Compensation.
+The workplace can be extremely dangerous for workers.
+In order to help safeguard work environments, the government created a program called Workers’ Compensation.

-Generally, employees who accept Workers Compensation benefits cannot sue their employer, although in some cases, lawyers can bring suit against a third party or manufacturer.
-In some particular cases, you may be able to identify a third party who was negligent, such as a manufacturer or maker of a dangerous or defective product.
-In these third party lawsuits, you may be able to recover damages for pain and suffering and disability damages that you would not be able to recover under Workers Compensation law against your actual employer.
+Generally, employees who accept Workers’ Compensation benefits cannot sue their employer, although in some cases, lawyers can bring suit against a third party or a manufacturer.
+In some particular cases, an workers’ compensation attorney may be able to identify a third party who was negligent, such as a manufacturer of a dangerous or defective product involved in the injury.
+In these third-party lawsuits, you may be able to recover damages for pain and suffering and disability damages that you would not be able to recover under Workers’ Compensation law against your actual employer.

 Georgia Statute of Limitations:

-A statute of limitations is the given time period during which a legal action can be made.
+A statute of limitations is the given time period during which a workplace injury case can be brought.
 If the time period ends, it is a complete bar to any recovery if your case is not completely settled or the lawsuit is not served on the appropriate parties prior to this date or properly filed.

-Georgia law requires that if you are an employee who was injured on the job, you must notify your employer or supervisor within thirty days.
+Georgia law requires that if you are an employee who was injured on the job, you must notify your employer or supervisor within 30 days.
 The only exception to this notification rule is if you are confident that your employer or supervisor witnessed the accident you were involved in.
-If you do not meet this thirty day deadline, than you must submit a notification in writing and have a good reason for the delay.
+If you do not meet this 30-day deadline, you must submit a notification in writing and have a good reason for the delay.

-Georgia law also requires a WC-14 form, Notice of Claim to be filed with the Georgia Workers Compensation Board either one year from the date of the last authorized treatment paid for by the employer or its insurer; or one year from the date of the injury; or two years from the last payment of Workers Compensation income benefits.
+Georgia law also requires a WC-14 form, a Notice of Claim, to be filed with the Georgia Workers’ Compensation Board either one year from the date of the last authorized treatment paid for by the employer or its insurer or one year from the date of the injury; or two years from the last payment of Workers’ Compensation income benefits.

-If you have a claim that is against some other party other than your employer (a third party), the general two-year statute of limitations applies according to Georgia law.
-It is also important to note that if your employer has less than three employees, Workers Compensation laws do not apply.
-Employers who have three or more employees are required by law to provide Workers Compensation for its employees.
+If you have a claim against some other party other than your employer (a third party), the general two-year statute of limitations applies under Georgia law.
+It is also important to note that if your employer has fewer than three employees, Workers Compensation laws do not apply.
+Employers who have three or more employees are required by law to provide Workers’ Compensation to its employees.

-There are four basic types of Workers Compensation income benefits:
+Here are the basic types of Workers’ Compensation income benefits:

-- Medical Benefits: these types of benefits are covered under Workers Compensation.
-The condition is that the care must be provided by a physician who is included in the employer’s panel of approved physicians, except immediate emergency care.
+- Medical Benefits: These types of benefits are covered under Workers’ Compensation.
+The condition is that the care must be provided by a physician who is included in the employer’s panel of approved physicians, with the exception of immediate emergency care.

 What should you do if you are injured at work?

-- Immediately report this injury to your supervisor in order to meet the statute of limitations.
+- Immediately report the injury to your supervisor.

-- Then go and see a physician.
-Make sure it is an approved physician from your employer’s approved list.
+- Go and see a physician.
+Make sure you choose an approved physician from your employer’s approved list.

-- Then you want to get all the paperwork from your employer in order to make a compensation claim.
+- Get all relevant paperwork from your employer in order to make a compensation claim.

-If you have additional questions about work place injuries or Workers Compensation in Georgia you can visit the Georgia State Board of Workers Compensation website for their question and answer section on the law in Georgia and how it applies to your specific situation.
+If you have additional questions about workplace injuries or Workers’ Compensation in Georgia, you can visit the Georgia State Board of Workers’ Compensation website.

-Workers Compensation claims can be difficult and complicated.
-You may want to contact our Workers Compensation Injury Lawyers to see how they can help protect your legal rights and ensure you are getting the medical treatment you deserve.
-Our lawyers at Childers, Schlueter & Smith, LLC have the knowledge, experience, and resources necessary to help you.
+Workers’ Compensation claims can be difficult and complicated.
+You may want to contact our Workers’ Compensation injury lawyers at Childers, Schlueter & Smith to see how we can help protect your legal rights and ensure you are getting the compensation and medical treatments you deserve.